openaudible/openaudible/README.md

 ### TODO
 This is a work in progress.
 It needs testing and bug reporting for all platforms.
 Exporting all your audible books to a web page is in progress.
-Exporting to a podcast format is planned.
+Exporting to a podcast format is planned
+Exporting to a format that supports the best mobile audio book players is the goal.
-The UI needs cleaning up
+The UI needs cleaning up, especially for Linux.
 Support for multiple audible accounts is needed